 What is Bharat Stage Emission Standards?

 BS stands for Bharat Stage and Bharat Stage Emission Standards are the standards of automobiles that is followed by the Indian Government.
-As the emission standards are given by the Government of India, it is named as Bharat.
-We started following these emission standards since the year 2000 and we are achieving great results by these emission standard norms.
+As these standards are given by the Government of India, it is named as Bharat.
+We started following these standards since the year 2000 and we are achieving great results by these emission standard norms.

-The updations (or stages) of these emission rules or emission standards used to change frequently according to the generation and situations.
-So let us see about these updations.
+The updates (or stages) of these emission rules or emission standards used to change frequently according to the generation and situations.
+So let us see about these updates.

 What is European Emission Standards?

-Euro stands for European and this European Emission Standards are the standards follow by the European Countries or we can say that it is the European emission standards for vehicles.
+Euro stands for European and these are the standards follow by the European Countries or we can say that it is the European Emission Standards for vehicles.
 As like as we follow the emission standards in India, Europeans too follow particular rules or standards called European Emission Standards.

 Difference Between BS-I, BS-II, BS-III, BS-IV, BS-V, and BS-VI?

 We observe logos like Bharat-I, Bharat-II, Bharat--III, Bharat-IV, Bharat-V, and Bharat-VI on the vehicles; they are the levels of Bharat Stage Emission Standards updations that changes frequently to regulate the air pollutants by vehicles.
 These are the changes in vehicle designs and output gas emissions.
-Till now, we do have 6 updations in the Bharat Stage Emission Standards and they are as follows.
+Till now, we do have 6 updates and they are as follows.

 So, what actually this Euro meant?
 Let us read about it.